csc301-fall-2021/assignment-2-8-cycv5-qe201020335/README.md

 ## Program Design

+### Structure
-The program structure can easily be viewed on Swagger.
+**The program structure can easily be viewed & tested on Swagger, the introduction below will be brief.**
 * Uploads: The upload route lets you upload your files.
 We think it would be very clear to have the type of the file you are uploading in the route.

   * /time_series/<data_type> (post, put):
 This is for uploading time_series data.
 The data_type specifies what the numbers in the csv form represent (death, confirmed, active or recovered).

-  * /daily_report (post, put):
+  * /daily_report/< date > (post, put):
 This is for uploading a daily report.
 The program will parse the information for you.
+You need to give a date for the daily report.

 * Queries
   * /cases (get):